 A block is thus a permanent store of records that, once written, cannot be altered or removed.

 How a Bitcoin Block Works

 A blockchain network witnesses a great deal of transaction activity.
 When used in cryptocurrency, maintaining a record of these transactions helps the system track how much was or wasn’t used and which parties were involved.
 The transactions made during a given period are recorded into a file called a block, which is the basis of the blockchain network.

 A block stores information.
-There are many pieces of information included within a block, but it doesn’t occupy a large amount of storage space.
-Blocks generally include these elements, but it might vary between different types:
+Many pieces of information are included within a block, but it doesn’t occupy a large amount of storage space.
+Blocks generally have these elements, but they might vary between different types:

 - Magic number: A number containing specific values that identify that block as part of a particular cryptocurrency’s network.

 - Blocksize: Sets the size limit on the block so that only a specific amount of information can be written in it.